Asem-Git-Hub/Asem-Git-Hub.github.io/_posts/Detection-Engineer/2025-10-30-visibility-heatmab.md

 ---
 # Building on the Attacker Heat Map

-After understanding how an [Attacker-Heatmap](https://asem-git-hub.github.io/digital-forensics/Attacker-Heatmap/), map helps visualize threat actor behavior across different MITRE ATT&CK techniques, the next step is developing a **visibility-Heatmap**.
+After understanding how an [Attacker-Heatmap](https://asem-git-hub.github.io/digital-forensics/Attacker-Heatmap/) helps visualize threat actor behavior across different MITRE ATT&CK techniques, the next step is developing a **visibility-Heatmap**.

 While the attacker heat map focuses on what the threat actor does, the <u>visibility heat map focuses on what you can actually see and detect in your environment.</u>